corda/corda/docs/source/data-model.rst

 consume/destroy, these are called **inputs**, and contains a set of new states that it will create, these are called **outputs**.

-States contain arbitrary data, but they always contain at minimum a pointer to the bytecode of a **code contract**, which is a program expressed in some byte code that runs sandboxed inside a virtual machine.
+States contain arbitrary data, but they always contain at minimum a hash of the bytecode of a **code contract**, which is a program expressed in some byte code that runs sandboxed inside a virtual machine.
 Code contracts (or just "contracts" in the rest of this document) are globally shared pieces of business logic.
 Contracts define a **verify function**, which is a pure function given the entire transaction as input.